jspaaks/201810-sprint/no-valid-conceptdoi.md

 # No valid conceptDOI

 # in progress
-- OCTSEG: 10.0000/FIXME
-    - Elena
-    - 20181010: Jurriaan made a PR with zenodo & cff, sent mail with merge and release request, awaiting response
-    - 20181010: Elena acknowledged
-    - 20181016: Jurriaan and Elena made release, waiting for overnight sync
 - recipy: 10.0000/FIXME
     - Janneke,
     - 20181010: Jurriaan made a PR to recipiers, awaiting response